adelriosantiago/IntelPerceptualSDK-WinformSample/README.md

 Feel free to use it on your projects.
 Remember you can contribute!

----Three easy steps to get the sample running on Visual Studio C# .NET---
+### Three easy steps to get the sample running on Visual Studio C# .NET

 1.-Install the Intel Perceptual SDK from http://software.intel.com/en-us/vcsource/tools/perceptual-computing-sdk.